srkuberski/gcvspl/README.md

 # GCV spline smoothing in Matlab

-This is a Matlab interface to Woltring's classic generalized, cross-validatory (GCV) spline smoothing and differentiation code [1].
+This package provides a Matlab interface to Woltring's classic generalized, cross-validatory (GCV) spline smoothing and differentiation code [1].
 Woltring's original Fortran 77 code [2] was converted to C using the f2c converter [3].
 Two Matlab MEX wrappers have been implemented to make the code available to a wider range of users.

 - [Theoretical minimum](#theoretical-minimum)
 - [Matlab interface](#matlab-interface)